 Shortly after Russian President Vladimir Putin announced plans for sweeping constitutional changes, his entire cabinet — including Prime Minister Dmitry Medvedev — abruptly resigned.

-Putin, who has been Russia’s de facto leader for nearly 20 years, is currently in the fourth term of his presidency, which is due to end in 2024.
+Putin, who's been Russia’s de facto leader for nearly 20 years, is currently in the fourth term of his presidency, which is due to end in 2024.
 Under the proposed changes, presidential term limits would be introduced and more power would shift to the Russian legislature.
-Under current law, a president is limited to two consecutive terms; after Putin’s first two terms ended, Putin became Medvedev’s prime minister for four years until Putin again ran (and won) in 2012.
+Under current law, a president is limited to two consecutive terms; after Putin’s first two terms ended, he became Medvedev’s prime minister for four years, until he again ran (and won) in 2012.

 In his speech, Putin called for a national referendum on the proposed reforms, according to the Financial Times.
-“We will be able to build a strong prosperous Russia only on the basis of respect for public opinion,” said the 67-year-old leader, who has been in power for the past 20 years.
+“We will be able to build a strong prosperous Russia only on the basis of respect for public opinion,” said the 67-year-old leader.

-"After those amendments are adopted — and it was said that this is likely to be done following discussion — there will be significant changes not only to a variety of constitution articles, but to the balance of power, namely to the executive, legislative and judicial branches of power," Medvedev said in a statement issued via Russian news agency TASS.
+"After those amendments are adopted — and it was said that this is likely to be done following discussion — there will be significant changes not only to a variety of constitution articles but also to the balance of power, namely to the executive, legislative, and judicial branches of power," Medvedev said in a statement issued via Russian news agency Tass.

 Saying he wanted to “provide our country’s president with an opportunity to take all the necessary decisions in these conditions,” Medvedev said the government would step down.
 Russian news reports said that Putin has nominated Mikhail Mishustin, the head of the Russian federal tax agency, as Medvedev’s replacement.